taziksh/mgci-announcements/README.md

 The script and the daily triggers are still tied to tazikshahjahan@gmail.com.
 Future implementations should move all permissions to mgci.announcements@gmail.com.
 Permission to execute the script is dependent on ownership of a number of associated Sheets, Slides and Forms.
 Ideally, these would all be in a single Drive folder, which can then be transferred as required.
 Currently, certain Drive documents (the Forms) must be tied to a TDSB account for automatic domain validation.
 This validation should be account-agnostic.

 On a more technical note, the Javascript itself *works*, but could be much better.
 Refactoring is not on my mind, but we will see.

-## Footnotes
-[1] This design choice is to allow teachers to execute the script upon clicking the approval button in their emails.